 Claire Kelly, head of creative partnerships at Google’s U.S. Creative Works, shares results from creative experiments demonstrating the potential of AI-powered video to deliver and scale important stories highlighting brand values.

 Urgency is mounting on brands to make their sustainability commitments known.
 Across regions, 78% of people say that big businesses have a role to play in helping to fight climate change.
 But according to the Harvard Business Review, just over a quarter of people who say they want to buy “purpose-driven brands that advocate sustainability” actually do.
 That gives marketers even more reason to tell brands’ sustainability stories in effective, memorable ways.

 Once launched, we measured results with Google Brand Lift, a tool that monitors perception following exposure to advertising on YouTube.
-Every campaign saw brand lift through ad recall, favorability, and/or awareness — and each brand independently drove over 20 million impressions on YouTube.
-Here’s how the brands approached the work, and how they optimized it for the highest possible relevance to YouTube’s audiences.
+Every campaign saw brand lift through ad recall, favourability, and/or awareness — and each brand independently drove over 20 million impressions on YouTube.
+Here’s how the brands approached the work, and how they optimised it for the highest possible relevance to YouTube’s audiences.

 1. Embrace creative variety to unlock the advantages of AI